Motion to Dismiss / Dissolve an Injunction

 Request for Voluntary Dismissal of the Temporary Injunction

 In some cases, the petitioner will file for the injunction for protection but then have a change of heart before the final hearing.
 In those cases, the petitioner can file a motion for voluntary dismissal in writing.

-The request for voluntary dismissal of an injunction for protection against domestic violence, repeat violence, dating violence, sexual violence, or stalking comes with an acknowledgment that the petitioner, being duly sworn under oath, agrees that he or she is making the request to dismiss the injunction freely and without duress.
+The request for voluntary dismissal of an injunction for protection against domestic violence, repeat violence, dating violence, sexual violence, stalking, or elderly exploitation comes with an acknowledgment that the petitioner, being duly sworn under oath, agrees that he or she is making the request to dismiss the injunction freely and without duress.